IMC-UAS-Krems/ADSI2ILV-SS23-playground-and-homework/README.md

 # ADSI2ILV Homework (PUBLIC)

-We use this publbic repository to store the material about the homeworks (not the ASSIGNMENT!) for the Algorithms and Data Structures SS23 at IMC FH Krems.
+We use this public repository to store the material about the homeworks (not the ASSIGNMENT!) for the Algorithms and Data Structures SS23 at IMC FH Krems.

 Initially, this repository is empty, then as we go on with the class, we'll add material, programming exercises, test cases, and so on.
 Therefore, it would be your job to `git pull` the changes.